El Camino Image courtesy of jmgarzo

 - Half -day Way of St. James Hiking tour from San Sebastian – for this tour, you can engage yourself in a nature hiking walk of Mount Ulia so to escape a half-day away from the crowds of San Sebastian.
 You can visit local villages, experience the remarkable Basque landscape, and learn about the locale.
 You can also take a boat ride across Pasaia San Pedro’s bay.
 Tour starts at central location in San Sebastian where you shall meet your tour guide and tour group

-- Camino de Santiago Trek – begins in La Coruna and ends in London.
+- Camino Trek – begins in La Coruna and ends in London.
 Duration is 9 days and tour include accommodation in a hotel, an expert guide, meals, and transportation

 - Camino de Santiago Encompassed – is an in-depth cultural tour and starts in Madrid and ends in Santiago de Compostela.
 Duration is 10 days and covers Madrid and 6 other destinations within Spain.
 This tour includes accommodation in a hotel, an expert guide, meals, and transportation

-- Walk the Camino de Santiago the French Way – (Camino Frances) is a walking tour which begins in Sarria and ends in Santiago de Compostela.
+- Walk the French Way – (Camino Frances) is a walking tour which begins in Sarria and ends in Santiago de Compostela.
 Duration is 8 days across Sarria and 2 other destinations also within Spain.
 This tour includes accommodation in a hotel, an expert guide, meals, and transportation

 - The Camino, Part 1 – is a hiking and trekking tour which begins in Biarritz and ends in Estella.
 Duration is 8 days across Biarritz in France and 5 other destinations in Europe.
 This tour covers accommodation, an expert guide, and meals.